 PRAP development should 'ensure the participation of relevant stakeholders, departments and sectors within such provinces'.
 A PRAP Technical Working Group will be set up, comprised of relevant or concerned provincial departments, line agencies and social and political organisations who are to be consulted in PRAP elaboration.
 Each province shall establish a PRAP steering committee or additional tasks shall be assigned to the provincial 'steering committee on forest protection and management'; the steering committee membership shall consist of representatives from provincial political and social organisations with consideration of proportion of female members.

-The role of different related and concerned ministries/line agencies and other stakeholders in implementation and monitoring are also outlined.
+The roles of different related and concerned ministries/line agencies and other stakeholders in implementation and monitoring are also outlined.

-As of 2018, 12 provinces have established Provincial REDD+ Steering Committees and REDD+ working groups to guide the implementation of REDD+ and local forest protection and development plans: Lao Cai; Bac Kan; Thanh Hoa; Nghe An; Ha Tinh;, Quang Binh; Quang Tri; Dak Lak; Dak Nong; Lam Dong; Binh Thuan; and Ca Mau.
+As of 2018, 12 provinces had established Provincial REDD+ Steering Committees and REDD+ working groups to guide the implementation of REDD+ and local forest protection and development plans: Lao Cai; Bac Kan; Thanh Hoa; Nghe An; Ha Tinh;, Quang Binh; Quang Tri; Dak Lak; Dak Nong; Lam Dong; Binh Thuan; and Ca Mau.

 [1] NRAP 2017, Decision No 419/QD-TTg dated 5/4/2017.